-- Solution of Section 2018 Sec - Some of the property of the - " Most grasslands and savannahs have been extensively modified by humans, sometimes over millennia, yet many of these semi-natural ecosystems retain high nature values.
-They are among the oldest ecosystems of our planet. - There are socio-cultural values and identities rooted in grasslands and savannahs that are fundamental contributors to human evolution, well-being, history and development. - >> Grasslands and savannahs are vital for global food supply, contributing to agricultural, dairy and meat production. - Solution of the fight to mitigate climate change.
+- >>> Grassland ecosystems cover one quarter of all land on Earth and are adapted to the most extreme temperatures and seasons. - >>> Grasslands and savannahs sustain more large animals than any other biomes and are home to the greatest gatherings of wildlife on Earth, such as the huge migrations over the Serengeti-Mara ecosystem in East Africa. - >> Most grasslands and savannahs have been extensively modified by humans, sometimes over millennia, yet many of these semi-natural ecosystems retain high nature values.
+They are among the oldest ecosystems of our planet. - >> There are socio-cultural values and identities rooted in grasslands and savannahs that are fundamental contributors to human evolution, well-being, history and development. - " Grasslands and savannahs are vital for global food supply, contributing to agricultural, dairy and meat production. - >>> Grasslands and savannahs are very important carbon stocks and should be at the frontline of the fight to mitigate climate change.

-- >> Grasslands face huge challenges: (i) conversion mainly to crops and tree plantations; (ii) impoverishment through replacement with non-native grasses and heavy fertiliser use; (iii) degradation due to overgrazing and pollution; and (iv) ecological impacts from climate change. - " Impacts vary around the world, with conversion being the greatest threat in the tropics and parts of North America, and intensification being the most serious threat in Europe, whereas in some of Russia and Central Asia land abandonment is allowing a recovery of more natural ecosystems. - " Responses must be tailored to the natural and social conditions of each grassland or savannah. - " In some places, the main emphasis needs to be on conserving remaining natural or valuable semi-natural habitats through protected area systems or similar.
+- >> Grasslands face huge challenges: (i) conversion mainly to crops and tree plantations; (ii) impoverishment through replacement with non-native grasses and heavy fertiliser use; (iii) degradation due to overgrazing and pollution; and (iv) ecological impacts from climate change. - " Impacts vary around the world, with conversion being the greatest threat in the tropics and parts of North America, and intensification being the most serious threat in Europe, whereas in some of Russia and Central Asia land abandonment is allowing a recovery of more natural ecosystems. - " Responses must be tailored to the natural and social conditions of each grassland or savannah. - In some places, the main emphasis needs to be on conserving remaining natural or valuable semi-natural habitats through protected area systems or similar.
 In other ecosystems, the emphasis should be on improving management to reduce degradation and loss.
 A third group of grasslands and savannahs are already degraded to such an extent that restoration programmes are now the most urgent priority.